Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

-Notice that the virtual temperature can be negative, which corresponds to a population inversion in the virtual qubit \cite{Brunner2012}.
-With this, we are now in position to understand the steady-state dynamics of the collector $\ms{C}$.
-Effectively, the collector aims to thermalize the target qubit $\ms{C}_z$ to the virtual temperature $\beta_v$.
-This can be seen by rewriting the interaction Hamiltonian in Eq. \eqref{eq:2} in terms of the virtual qubit levels: $H_{\text{int}} = \chi ( \dyad{1}{0}_{v} \ot \dyad{0}{1}_{\ms{C}_z} + \text{h.c.})$.
-When $\beta_v > \beta_z$ energy flows from the machine part (via the virtual qubit) to the target qubit $\ms{C}_z$, effectively cooling it down; the machine acts as a refrigerator.
+\chg{Using the intuition developed in Sec. \ref{sec:three_qubits} we can now understand the steady-state dynamics of the collector $\ms{C}$.
+The collector aims to thermalize the target qubit $\ms{C}_z$ to the virtual temperature $\beta_v$, as can be seen by rewriting the interaction Hamiltonian in terms of virtual qubit levels as in Eq. \eqref{eq:inter_virt}.
+The only difference with respect to the setting from Sec. \ref{sec:three_qubits} is that now the target qubit is itself coupled to a finite heat bath $\ms{B}_z$ at an inverse temperature $\beta_z$, and therefore the regime of the collector's operation (i.e. whether it acts as a refrigerator or a heat pump) is defined with respect to the inverse temperature $\beta_z$ instead of $\beta_0$. }

+When $\beta_v > \beta_z$ energy flows \chg{from the target qubit $\ms{C}_z$ to the machine (via the virtual qubit), effectively cooling the target qubit down;} the machine acts as a refrigerator.
 On the other hand, when $\beta_v < \beta_z$, energy flows towards the qubit $\ms{C}_z$, heating it up in the process; the machine acts as a heat pump.
 Importantly, which one of these different machine's behaviors actually occurs depends on the inverse temperatures $\beta_0$ and $\beta_1$ via Eq. (\ref{eq:not_vt}).
-This is the basic principle behind our inverter, as well as for the general model of a thermodynamic neuron, as we will see in the next section.
+This \chg{ability of the collector to change its behavior based on the input temperature} is the basic principle behind our inverter.

-In turn, this will have the effect to thermalize the output environment $\ms{B}_z$ to the virtual temperature.
-To see this, let us consider the steady-state current from the collector $\ms{C}$ to the output environment $\ms{B}_z$:
+\chg{Recall that the target qubit $\ms{C}_z$ is coupled to its own (finite) thermal bath $\ms{B}_z$.} In turn, \chg{the mechanism described above will have the effect of thermalizing} the output environment $\ms{B}_z$ to the virtual temperature.
+To see this, consider the steady-state current from the collector $\ms{C}$ to the output environment $\ms{B}_z$ under the reset model of thermalization [see Eq. \eqref{eq:reset}]:

-{where $g_z(x) := g(x \epsilon_z)$ and $g$ is the Fermi-Dirac distribution from Eq. \eqref{eq:fd}.} Indeed, the collector attempts to bring the temperature $\beta_z$ of the environment $\ms{B}_z$ closer to the virtual temperature $\beta_v$.
+{where $g_z(x) := g(x \epsilon_z)$ and $g$ is the Fermi-Dirac distribution from Eq. \eqref{eq:fd}.} Indeed, the collector attempts to bring the temperature of the environment $\ms{B}_z$ closer to the virtual temperature. \chg{By choosing energy gaps $\epsilon_0$ and $\epsilon_1$ appropriately [i.e. the linear weights in Eq. (\ref{eq:not_vt})], we can in principle obtain any linear inverting behaviour.}

-By choosing energy gaps $\epsilon_0$ and $\epsilon_1$ appropriately [i.e. the linear weights in Eq. (\ref{eq:not_vt})], we can in principle obtain an inverting behaviour.
-However, an inverter with such a linear characteristics would be highly sensitive to errors in the input signal.
-In order to improve its robustness to noise we must modulate the machine's response in a way that decreases the probability of giving the wrong output.
-This is the main role of the modulator.

-\subsection{Modulator}
+\subsubsection{Modulator}